Misadventures (Pierce the Veil album)

-Misadventures is the fourth studio album by American rock band Pierce the Veil released on May 13, 2016.
+Misadventures is the fourth studio album by American rock band Pierce the Veil released by Fearless Records on May 13, 2016.
+Initially expected to be released during the summer of 2015, the album was postponed several times before its subsequent release.
 The album serves as a follow-up to the group's third studio album, Collide with the Sky (2012).
-It was produced by Dan Korneff and was recorded throughout 2014 and 2015 in Long Island, New York.
+It was produced by Dan Korneff and was recorded throughout 2014 and 2015 on Long Island, New York.
+It was the last album to feature Mike Fuentes before he left the band in 2017 and took a step back on his music career.